zertovitch/gwindows/gwindows/readme.txt

 Abstract
 ========

+GWindows is a full Microsoft Windows Rapid Application Development framework for programming GUIs (Graphical User Interfaces) with Ada.
-GWindows is a full Win32 RAD GUI Framework with ADO database and Active X support for Ada 95.
+The framework includes ADO database and Active X support.

 Status
 ======

-GWindows is sucessfuly being used by individuals and companies world wide for the development of professional Win32 products.
+GWindows is sucessfuly being used by individuals and companies world wide for the development of professional Windows (32 and 64 bit) products.

 Please joint the e-mail list gnavi-list@gnavi.org if you are experiencing any problems or have suggestions for improvements.